MileHacker Logo

 • Tipping is not customary.
 Meals often feature communal, shared dishes.

-• Modest dress (shoulders and knees must be covered) is for temples.
-Casual attire is fine for most other areas.
+• Modest dress (covered shoulders and knees) is for temples.
+Casual attire is fine for most different zones.

 • Do not stick chopsticks vertically in rice.